PhilReedData/PhilReedData.github.io/dhll201703/wrapping.md

 Would that be interesting to you?

+### Other collections

+I am building a new [subject guide](http://subjects.library.manchester.ac.uk/digitalhumanities) for using Library collections in Digital Humanities research.
+Only the page on Collections is ready to use yet.
+It lists some of the resources of particular interest.

 ### Copyright and licence agreements
 _See the Library's [Copyright Guidance](http://subjects.library.manchester.ac.uk/copyright/) for information and support._